Taxability of Payments

 - Any item that is called a “reimbursement”

-A “true” reimbursement that is tax-free must have these three components.
+A “true” reimbursement that is tax-free must have the following three components under the IRS accountable plan rules.
 If a reimbursement does not have all three components, it is a taxable reimbursement, even if the person paid the expense.